joserigel/game_engine/README.md

 - GLEW  `sudo apt install libglew-dev`
 - glfw3 `sudo apt install libglfw3-dev`

+use these installations for Ubuntu, otherwise provide your own :D

 #### Texture Conventions

 Currently, the supported texture types are